CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 replace the hyphen with a ( . ) dot.
 So, the stock symbol in the list would be correctly typed as BRK.B

+This robot has a maximum profit strategy for buying and selling at the perfect times.
+It only buys and sells at certain strategic times for being able to generate the best results.
+The recommended time to start this
+AI Robot is 4:00 AM Eastern time.

 Just run the following commands: